Aedes trivittatus: Habitat

 Aedes trivittatus lays eggs in a variety of freshwater habitats.
 These can include marshes, pools, containers with standing water, flooded woodlands, or in moist soil patches that are prone to flooding.
 The common name "plains floodwater mosquito" is in reference to how mosquitoes will emerge from recently flooded areas as a result of adult females laying eggs on areas prone to flooding.
 It is unclear if Aedes trivittatus has a preference for one kind of environment.

 Life history

 Aedes trivittatus shares a similar life cycle to other Aedes mosquitoes.
 Gravid adult mosquitoes will lay eggs in a variety of freshwater habitats.
-Aedes eggs are able to survive dessication for up to 8 months.
+Aedes eggs are able to survive desiccation for up to 8 months.
 These eggs will then hatch into mosquito larvae, which will continue to feed and grow.
 A larva will then grow into a pupa, which does not feed.
 The adult mosquito will emerge from the pupa and fly away.